 - Turmeric: Research has found this common spice to ease inflammatory conditions and support healthy digestive system.

-- Elderberries: Support a healthy immune system and ease the symptoms of cold and flu.
+- Elderberries: Support a healthy immune system and ease the symptoms of seasonal illness.

 And many more!